punkrocker178/notes-vault/Angular/Angular Routing.md

 export class AppModule
 ```

-# Route config (providedRouter)
+# Route config (provideRouter)
-`providedRouter` is a function that setup necessary providers to enable `Router` functionality for the application.
+`provideRouter` is a function that setup necessary providers to enable `Router` functionality for the application.
 Compared to the Routing module method, it serves the same purpose but with less boilerplate code.
 This function based configuration is aimed for the standalone component implementation.